louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### 2020 American College of Rheumatology guideline for the management of gout [^a2ca3215].
 Arthritis & Rheumatology (2020).
 High credibility.

-Gout flare management—Using colchicine, NSAIDs, or glucocorticoids (oral, intraarticular, or intramuscular) as appropriate first-line therapy for gout flares over IL-1 inhibitors or adrenocorticotropic hormone (ACTH) is strongly recommended for patients experiencing a gout flare, and given similar efficacy and a lower risk of adverse effects, low-dose colchicine over high-dose colchicine is strongly recommended when colchicine is the chosen agent.
+Gout flare management — Using colchicine, NSAIDs, or glucocorticoids (oral, intraarticular, or intramuscular) as appropriate first-line therapy for gout flares over IL-1 inhibitors or adrenocorticotropic hormone (ACTH) is strongly recommended for patients experiencing a gout flare, and given similar efficacy and a lower risk of adverse effects, low-dose colchicine over high-dose colchicine is strongly recommended when colchicine is the chosen agent.

 ---

 ### The British Society for Rheumatology guideline for the management of gout [^4369ae21].
 Rheumatology (2017).
 Medium credibility.

-Regarding medical management for gout, more specifically with respect to management of acute flares, BSR 2017 guidelines recommend to initiate an NSAID at maximum dose or colchicine in doses of 500 mcg 2-4 times daily as first-line therapy, with the drug choice depending on patient preference, renal function and comorbidities, if not contraindicated.
+Regarding medical management for gout, more specifically with respect to management of acute flares, BSR 2017 guidelines recommend to initiate an NSAID at maximum dose or colchicine in doses of 500 mcg 2–4 times daily as first-line therapy, with the drug choice depending on patient preference, renal function and comorbidities, if not contraindicated.
 Coprescribe a gastroprotective agent in patients on NSAIDs or COX-2 inhibitors.

 ---

 ### Treatment guidelines in gout [^07985e5e].
 Rheumatic Diseases Clinics of North America (2022).
 Medium credibility.

 The range of drug treatment options to treat acute and chronic gout has changed dramatically over the last 20 years.
 Yet, there is general consensus that drug therapy selection, dosing and dose titration, of both traditional and novel agents is far from optimally delivered in clinical practice.
 Updated guidelines disseminated in the last 5 years, from the American College of Physicians, the European League Against Rheumatism, and the American College of Rheumatology, provide clear guidance to the medical community on how and when to optimally integrate these therapeutic options into practice to improve the medical management of gout.

 ---

 ### KDIGO 2025 clinical practice guideline for the evaluation, management, and treatment of autosomal dominant polycystic kidney disease (ADPKD) [^0b58b93f].
 Kidney International (2025).
 High credibility.

-ADPKD—gout pharmacologic therapy and dosing: For patients starting any urate-lowering therapy (ULT), the guideline states “we strongly recommend allopurinol over all other ULT as the preferred first-line agent for all patients, including those with CKD stage ≥3.”
-For allopurinol and febuxostat, it further “strongly recommend[s] starting at a low dose with subsequent dose titration to target” such as “≤100 mg/d for allopurinol [and lower in patients with CKD] or ≤40 mg/d for febuxostat.”
-In moderate-to-severe chronic kidney disease (CKD), people “require initiation with a low dose of allopurinol (50 mg)… and slow up titration… by 50–100 mg/d every 4 weeks.”
-When initiating ULT, “anti-inflammatory prophylaxis for 3–6 months” is recommended with colchicine “0.6 mg/d for CKD G1–G3, 0.3 mg/d for CKD G4, and 0.3 mg twice a week for CKD G5.”
-The American College of Rheumatology also recommends targeting “a serum uric acid level of <6 mg/dl [<0.36 mmol/l],” and febuxostat “starting at 40 mg/d and uptitrating to 80 mg, if needed,” noting it “may be associated with a slightly higher risk of cardiovascular events.”
+ADPKD — gout pharmacologic therapy and dosing: For patients starting any urate-lowering therapy (ULT), the guideline states "we strongly recommend allopurinol over all other ULT as the preferred first-line agent for all patients, including those with CKD stage ≥ 3."
+For allopurinol and febuxostat, it further "strongly recommend[s] starting at a low dose with subsequent dose titration to target" such as " ≤ 100 mg/d for allopurinol [and lower in patients with CKD] or ≤ 40 mg/d for febuxostat."
+In moderate-to-severe chronic kidney disease (CKD), people "require initiation with a low dose of allopurinol (50 mg)… and slow up titration… by 50–100 mg/d every 4 weeks."
+When initiating ULT, "anti-inflammatory prophylaxis for 3–6 months" is recommended with colchicine "0.6 mg/d for CKD G1–G3, 0.3 mg/d for CKD G4, and 0.3 mg twice a week for CKD G5."
+The American College of Rheumatology also recommends targeting "a serum uric acid level of < 6 mg/dl [< 0.36 mmol/l]," and febuxostat "starting at 40 mg/d and uptitrating to 80 mg, if needed," noting it "may be associated with a slightly higher risk of cardiovascular events."

 ---

 ### Probenecid and colchicine [^7204050e].
 FDA (2016).
 Low credibility.

 Regarding the use of probenecid / colchicine PO in patients with eGFR ≥ 30 mL/min/1.73 m²:
 - Consider increasing the dose for gout in 500/0.5 mg increments every 4 weeks (maximum dose of 2,000/2 mg per day) if symptoms of arthritis are not controlled or the 24-hour uric acid excretion is not > 700 mg.

 ---

 ### Treating to target: a strategy to cure gout [^84e0df15].
 Rheumatology (2009).
 Low credibility.

 Acute gout attacks and the long-term complications of gout are associated with the deposition of monosodium urate (MSU) monohydrate crystals in the joints and soft tissues, causing acute and chronic inflammation.
-The aim of long-term treatment is to reduce the serum urate (sUA) level to 6 mg/dl (< or =360 micromol/l), below the saturation point of MSU, so that new crystals cannot form and existing crystals are dissolved.
+The aim of long-term treatment is to reduce the serum urate (sUA) level to 6 mg/dl (≤ 360 micromol/l), below the saturation point of MSU, so that new crystals cannot form and existing crystals are dissolved.
 Serial joint aspiration studies confirmed the disappearance of crystals with effective urate-lowering therapy.
-There is good evidence that achieving sUA <6 mg/dl (360 micromol/l) results in freedom from acute gout attacks, and shrinkage and eventual disappearance of tophi.
+There is good evidence that achieving sUA < 6 mg/dl (360 micromol/l) results in freedom from acute gout attacks, and shrinkage and eventual disappearance of tophi.
 Gout patients must be informed about their diagnosis and educated about gout management including the importance of compliance with long-term treatment.
 Patients starting urate-lowering therapy need to understand the importance of prophylactic therapy with colchicine or NSAIDs to reduce the risk of 'mobilization flares' in the first few months.
 In the long term, reduction in the sUA below the target level will result in gout being effectively cured.

 ---